-Beach wheelchairs, intended to provide a means for wheelchair users to travel across the beach, are available for free on a first-come, first-served basis.
+Beach wheelchairs, intended to provide a means for wheelchair users to travel across the beach, are available for free on a first-come, first-serve basis.
 They are not intended to enter the water.
 To reserve a chair, call the park office prior to visiting.
 A staff member will bring the chair out to the beach.
 It takes approximately 15 minutes to prepare the chair.
 Staff will give a brief orientation of the chair's use and arrange a time for the chair to be returned.

 The following swim facilities are accessible to swimmers with disabilities: